 I am an active teacher of psychotherapy.
 These teaching opportunities help me stay up to date on the latest findings in successful therapy.

-2007 to Present; Faculty and Supervisor, Washington School of Psychiatry
+- 2007 to Present; Faculty, Supervisor, and Steering Committee Member, Washington School of Psychiatry

 - 2010 to Present; Adjunct Faculty, Catholic University of America

 - 2016-2017; Co-Chair ISTDP Program, Washington School of Psychiatry

 I teach every semester and am known for having an approachable, authentic and applicable teaching style.
 At CUA, I teach various courses in the Masters of Social Work program including; Clinical Work with Adults, Human Development and Psychopathology, and Assessment Diagnosis and Treatment of Mental Illnesses.
 At the Washington School of Psychiatry, I have been supervising and teaching budding and seasoned therapists as a Faculty member at the Washington School of Psychiatry’s (WSP) three-year certification program in Intensive-Short Term Psychodynamic Psychotherapy where I served as co-chair in the 2016-2017 academic year.
-In addition, I serve on Faculty and as a supervisor in the WSP’s Two-Year Clinical Psychodynamic Program.
+In addition, I serve as Faculty, Supervisor, and Steering Committee Member in the WSP’s Two-Year Clinical Psychodynamic Program.

 I have presented seminars at various locations including the World Bank, George Washington University, Catholic University’s Counseling Center, Marymount University, American University’s Counseling Center, and River Road Unitarian Universalist Congregation.

 I received my Bachelors of Science Magna Cum Laude Academic Honors from Dickinson College.
 During my undergraduate education, I spent a year abroad in Bologna, Italy at the Center for European Studies studying the Italian language, culture, and politics.
 Due to my personal, educational, and professional experience, I am particularly sensitive to issues of diversity.
 In 2000, I completed my Master’s in Social Work from Catholic University of America’s National School of Social Services.
 I completed my Ph.D. in Clinical Social Work from the Clinical Social Work Institute in 2007 where I defended a dissertation on coping skills for burnout.
 From 2002-2007, I studied Intensive Short-Term Dynamic Psychotherapy with Dr. Davanloo in Montreal.